 February 15, 2023

 This is a story of two people in their 80s who found love together at The Covington, a vibrant community for active senior living in Aliso Viejo.
-It is a great example of the indelible connections our residents make with one another, and the lovely life those connections create.
+It is a great example of the indelible connections our residents make with one another, and the lovely life it creates.

 Karen, a former nurse, family therapist, and religious educator, and her then-husband Tom moved into The Covington in 2017.
 Tom was a family physician who loved to play beach volleyball and travel the world, but his health and memory were in decline.